FTC-Pr0Teens/Pr0Teens/README.md

 5. Sean-Chen71
 6. LiuA06
 7. Robotli89
+8. kaitlynchuchu
-8. Yo, if you see this, you are the next one working on the website add your github username here lol - Robotli89
+9. Yo, if you see this, you are the next one working on the website add your github username here lol - Robotli89